 With the long-term support of private donors, we support quality education and help communities to engage in agriculture and bee-keeping.
 We work with female and male-role models and faith-based institutions to counteract Female Genital Mutilation and other forms of gender based violence.
 We create awareness among communities about the importance of education, as education is the key towards development.

 Donors and partners

-ZOA Uganda works in several consortia and partnerships.
-Recent partners include: Danish Refugee Council (DRC), Save the Children, Community Empowerment for Rural Development (CEFORD), Malteser International (MI), International Aid Services (IAS), War Child Holland, ICCO, WOMENA, CCF, Nwoya District Local Government, Light for the World, NET Foundation and AIDI.
+Danish Refugee Council (DRC), Save the Children, Community Empowerment for Rural Development (CEFORD), Malteser International (MI), International Aid Services (IAS), War Child Holland, ICCO, WOMENA, CCF, Nwoya District Local Government, Acholi Religious Leadership Initiative, Light for the World, NET Foundation, Amudat Interreligious Development Initiative.

-ZOA Uganda is ambassador of the ‘Make 12.4% Work Initiative’, aiming to create access to open employment opportunities to persons with disabilities.
+ZOA Uganda is ambassador of the ‘Make 12.4% Work Initiative’, and works towards improving employment opportunities for persons with disabilities.